47degrees/github4s/docs/src/main/tut/auth.md

 ### Authorize a url

-Generates the authorize url with a random state, both are returned within an Authorize object.
+Generates an authorize url with a random state, both are returned within an [Authorize][auth-scala].

 You can authorize a url using `authorizeUrl`, it takes as arguments:

 - `client_id`: the 20 character OAuth app client key for which to create the token.
-- `redirect_uri`: the URL in your app where users will be sent after authorization.
+- `redirect_uri`: the URL in your app where users will be sent to after authorization.
 - `scopes`: attached to the token, for more information see [the scopes doc](https://developer.github.com/v3/oauth/#scopes).

 ```scala